- Location: Washington DC

 The Washington, D.C., Department of Motor Vehicles (DMV) will change your name on file only if you change it first with the U.S. Social Security Administration.
 To change your name on your Social Security card, do the following:

-- Fill out an application for a Social Security card.
+- Fill out an Application for a Social Security card (Form SS-5).
 There is no fee to apply for a new card.

 - Provide proof of U.S. citizenship (this applies only if you haven't previously established citizenship) or immigration status, proof of legal name change, and valid identification.